Foo Fighters: Sonic Highways and Saint Cecilia EP (2013–2015)

 Despite initially announcing a break after supporting Wasting Light, Grohl stated in January 2013 that the band had started writing material for an eighth studio album.
 On February 20, 2013, at the Brit Awards, Grohl said he was resuming work on the album the following day.

 On September 6, 2013, Shiflett posted a photo to his Instagram account that indicated 13 songs were being recorded and later described it as "pretty fucking fun".
 Rami Jaffee has recorded parts for two songs, one of which was "In the Clear".
 Butch Vig, who worked with the band on Wasting Light, confirmed via Twitter in late August 2013 that he was producing the album.
 The band confirmed that it would end its hiatus by playing two shows in Mexico City on December 11 and 13.
 On October 31, a video appeared on the official Foo Fighters YouTube channel showing a motorcyclist, later revealed to be Erik Estrada, delivering each of the band members an invitation to play in Mexico.

-On January 16, 2014, a picture was posted to Foo Fighters' Facebook page with several master tapes labeled LP 8.
+On January 16, 2014, a picture was posted to the Foo Fighters' Facebook page with several master tapes labeled LP 8.
 On May 15, it was announced that the album would be released in November and that the Foo Fighters would commemorate the album and their 20th anniversary with an HBO TV series directed by Grohl titled Sonic Highways.
 Eight songs were written and recorded in eight studios in eight different American cities with video capturing the history and feel of each town.
 On July 30, Butch Vig revealed that the Foo Fighters had finished recording and mixing the album and that it was slated to be released a month after the premiere of the TV show.